How to Fix – Exchange Database (.EDB file) size grown too big

 Alternate Solution – Modify Register Editor Settings

-Alternatively, you can select to change the size specifications for the database by following the undermentioned procedure.
+Alternatively, you can select to change the size specifications for the database by following the procedure mentioned below.
 In addition, you can split the EDB file to prevent large data loss situations.

 “HKEY_LOCAL_MACHINE\SYSTEM\CurentControlSet\Services\MSExchangeIS\<Server Name>\Private-<databaseGUID>”

-- If “Database Size Limit in GB” DWORD exists under “Private-[database GUID]” then modify the value to GB (gigabytes).
-If it doesn’t appear then create DWORD “Database Size Limit in GB”, and then set storage limit in gigabytes.
+1. If “Database Size Limit in GB” DWORD exists under “Private-[database GUID]”, then modify the value to GB (gigabytes).
+If it doesn’t appear, then create a DWORD “Database Size Limit in GB”, and then set the storage limit in gigabytes.

-By using this process, you can easily increase exchange EDB data storage capacity which in turn reduces the Exchange data corruption instance to a larger extent.
+By using this process, you can easily increase Exchange EDB data storage capacity, which in turn reduces the Exchange data corruption to a greater extent.